Lake District towns and villages by the sea

-Maryport was once known as the most attractive harbour towns in the UK, and the town has many industrial markings from Roman, Georgian and Victorian times.
+Maryport was once known as the most attractive harbour towns in the UK.
+The town has many industrial markings from Roman, Georgian and Victorian times.

-One of the town´s famous residents was Henry Ismay, who founded the White Star Line, builders of the Titanic, and was born in Maryport in 1837.
+One famous resident was Henry Ismay, who founded the White Star Line, builders of the Titanic.
+Ismay was born in Maryport in 1837.

-Nowadays, some of the most popular attractions include the Senhouse Museum, which is thought to have been one of the largest Roman forts in the North of England, and also the cliff top Roman fort of Alauna.
-Both Maryport and Workington were both important industrial towns during the industrial revolution, and were built up on coal, iron and steel mining.
-Industry in the towns prospered because of their close proximity to Ireland, and major Irish cities, including Dublin, were built off the back of Cumbrian coal.
+Nowadays, some of the most popular attractions include the Senhouse Museum, which is thought to have been one of the largest Roman forts in the North of England.
+Both Maryport and Workington were important industrial towns during the industrial revolution.
+The industry was built on coal, iron and steel mining.
+The towns prospered because of their close proximity to Ireland.
+Major Irish cities, including Dublin, were built off the back of Cumbrian coal.

-Whitehaven was planned and built by Sir John Lowther, who was inspired by Christoper Wren´s designs for the rebuilding of London after the Great Fire of 1666.
+Whitehaven was planned by Sir John Lowther, inspired by Christoper Wren´s designs for the rebuilding of London after the Great Fire of 1666.
 Streets were designed in a grid pattern, with St. Nicholas Church sitting in the middle.
-Owing to the shallow waters of the Solway, which limited the size of ships entering the harbour, prosperity in the town declined.
+Prosperity in the town declined, owing to the shallow waters of the Solway.
+As a result, the size of ships entering the harbour were limited.
 The deeper water ports at Liverpool and Glasgow prospered at Whitehaven´s expense.

-Popular attractions in Whitehaven include: The Rum Story, which is a family-friendly museum, dedicated to the history of rum-making, The Haig Colliery Mining Museum, the last of Cumbria´s deep coal mines, The Beacon, which documents the history and industry of Whitehaven, and Whitehaven Marine Adventures, which includes a 90-minute boat ride to the nature reserves of St.Bees.
+Popular attractions in Whitehaven focus on the local history.
+There’s the Rum Story, which is dedicated to the history of rum-making and The Haig Colliery Mining Museum.
+Also be sure to visit the Beacon, which documents the history and industry of Whitehaven.
+Lastly, there’s the Whitehaven Marine Adventures, which includes a 90-minute boat ride to the nature reserves of St.Bees.